Sponsored Projects Administrator

 Note: this position is based in Eugene but remote working arrangements may be considered; candidates who are not local are encouraged to apply.

 The Office of the Vice President for Research & Innovation (OVPRI) promotes excellence in research at the University of Oregon.
 Research, both basic and applied, is fundamental to the mission of the University and is essential to Oregon's economic and civic vitality.
 The office is committed to enhancing these efforts by providing administrative and financial support for sponsored programs, including identification of funding opportunities, proposal submission, research compliance, and contracts and grant administration.
 The office supports interdisciplinary research centers, essential core facilities and emboldens innovation and economic development through strategic partnering and technology transfer initiatives.

 Sponsored Projects Services (SPS) works with the University community -- especially faculty principal investigators (PIs) and department grant administrators (DGAs) but also including UO administrative officials, business managers and affiliated organizations such as the UO Foundation -- to provide services in two main areas:

 1) Proposal Preparation and Clearance --from application materials and budget assistance, to final review, official endorsement, and submission of proposals to funding agencies, public and private, for support of research, instruction, and public service projects.

-The Sponsored Projects Administrator serves as a resource for information related to the management of grants, contracts, and sponsored programs.
-This position provides faculty, researchers, and staff with guidance on financial, administrative, and regulatory issues arising from the application for and the execution of sponsored awards and agreements.
+This position serves as a resource for information related to the management of grants, contracts and sponsored programs and provide faculty, researchers and staff with guidance on financial, administrative, and regulatory issues arising from the application for and the execution of sponsored awards and agreements.